A familiar roof on Greater Manchester’s trading estates

 What a survey visit covers

-We are a survey-led contractor, based in the South East and working across England, with Manchester and the wider North West well inside our normal range.
+We are a survey-led contractor, based in the South East and working across the UK.
+Manchester and the wider North West are well inside our normal range.
 A survey visit typically establishes:

 - The overall condition of the sheets, laps and fixings